NeftaliYagua/Aplicacion/yours/index.markdown

 ---
 layout: default
-title: OpenHack - Your City?
+title: OpenHackVE - Su ciudad?
 ---

-## Your City?
+## Su ciudad?

 We'd love to start OpenHack in as many cities as possible.
 This site is meant to facilitate starting new OpenHack groups, but isn't meant to actually "run" or "RSVP" for groups.
 If you want to add your city, here's what you should do: